Model catalog

 The cheapest LLM APIs in 2026

-The cheapest capable LLM APIs in 2026 are open-weight models: Llama 4 70B from $0.07 per million input tokens, Qwen 3.5 at $0.08, DeepSeek V4 at $0.09, and Kimi K2.5 at $0.10.
-Gemini 3.5 Flash at $0.15 is the cheapest frontier option.
+The cheapest capable LLM APIs on the catalog in 2026 are open-weight models: GPT-OSS 20B at $0.05 per million input tokens, Mistral Small 24B at $0.10, GPT-OSS 120B at $0.15, Llama 4 Scout at $0.18 with a 1M window, and Qwen3 235B at $0.20.
 The bigger savings usually come from caching and routing, not from the list price.

 List price is a third of the story

-The durable saving is routing: send the routine 80% of traffic to a model in this list and reserve expensive models for the steps that need them.
+The durable saving is routing: send the routine majority of traffic to a model in this list and reserve expensive models for the steps that need them.
 The price comparison tool ranks every model on your exact workload, cache rate included.

 Common questions